 What Webb Kept Alive

 The Explorer at the end lets you build a mission profile against the NSTM-3 tier baseline and see which historical precedent your build resembles.
 The argument isn't that the memo was the point.
-The hold was the point, and the memo only worked because the hold held.
+The hold was the point.
+And the memo only worked because the hold held.

 The hold was the point, and the memo only worked because the hold held.